Ailol/TheBestInscriber/readme.md

 </div>

+_This one is left for you to ingrain yourself, modulum i havent solved semantically, but its the perfect theorem mindset_

 Qti `≡` Qt'b

+    or

+Qti 🔜 Qt'e?
+Qt˚🐝˖°

 Sleep is why the spectrum will never be apart of the Qti^2
     Ti already defines the up in seconds :)